Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 John Lennon takes a Polaroid selfie with Elliot Mintz, who’s holding “a potent doobie” rolled by driver Peter (“The Dealer”) Bendrey on a road trip break in Big Sur en route to San Francisco, summer 1972.
 “Yoko never smoked pot — she hated the smell,” Mintz writes in his 2024 memoir, “We All Shine On: John, Yoko & Me.”
 Photo: Courtesy/Dutton/Elliot Mintz.

-They were also destined for San Francisco to see an herbalist about fertility therapy because they wanted to keep trying to have a baby (Ono had miscarried at least once by then).
+They were also destined for San Francisco to see a local herbalist about fertility therapy because they wanted to keep trying to have a baby (Ono had miscarried at least once by then).

 And they were following up leads in their ongoing search for Kyoko, Yoko’s daughter from her previous marriage to Tony Cox.
 He had won a post-divorce custody battle and disappeared with the girl.
 (Finding Kyoko was the primary reason the Lennons had moved from England to NYC.)
 The Lennons didn’t find Kyoko then (a reunion didn’t occur until 1994), but that summer ’72 road trip firmly established the bond between John, Yoko, and Mintz.